wpf89928/PengfeiHomepage.github.io/_pages/about.md

   - /about.html
 ---

 My name is Wei Pengfei.
 I am currently a research scientist in AI lab of Bytedance.
+Our team is recuiting new members, and welcome to join us!
+All the positions are available [here](https://job.toutiao.com/s/eAxumA8).

-I worked as a research fellow in the Medcomp Lab of National University of Singapore from May 2018 to March 2020 (advisor: Prof. [Leong Tze Yun](https://www.comp.nus.edu.sg/~leongty/Home.html)).
+Before I joined Bytedance, I worked as a research fellow in the Medcomp Lab of National University of Singapore from May 2018 to March 2020 (advisor: Prof. [Leong Tze Yun](https://www.comp.nus.edu.sg/~leongty/Home.html)).
 I recieved my PhD degree from the School of Computer Science and Engineering, Nanyang Technological University, Singapore, in 2019.
 My PhD supervisor is Prof. [Ke Yiping](https://research.ntu.edu.sg/expertise/academicprofile/Pages/StaffProfile.aspx?ST_EMAILID=YPKE&CategoryDescription=ComputerScienceandEngineering).

 Research Interests
 ======